-PrEP is currently available as a pill called Truvada, though there may be new options in the future.
-Currently, Truvada needs to be prescribed by a doctor, and requires you to check in with them every three months.
+PrEP is currently available as a pill.
+The brand you may be most familiar with is Truvada, however there are generic versions you can get from your local pharmacy.
+Currently, PrEP needs to be prescribed by a doctor, and requires you to check in with them every three months.

 If you’re HIV-negative and you take PrEP every day, having the medicine in your body can stop HIV from establishing itself when it manages to get into the body.
 PrEP works by interfering with HIV’s ability to copy itself.
 This mainly happens in the small window of time when someone is first exposed, which is 1-3 days.
 That means that even if you’re exposed to HIV, it is unlikely to replicate and establish an infection.

 PrEP only works if the medication stays in your body all the time, which you can guarantee by taking it every day.
 This is because the meds need to be in the ass, rectum, or vagina when exposure to HIV occurs, and the drugs need to continue to be there in the days afterwards to make sure the virus can’t make copies of itself and spread throughout the body to cause infection.
 Most research suggests that consistently taking daily PrEP is the best way for it to be effective.

 That’s why you’ve got to take PrEP around the same time each day.
 Lots of guys set reminders on their phones or watches to make sure they stay in their routine.
 You’ll also need to check in with your doctor every three months to do some tests and talk about how your PrEP use is going.